migueldelafuente1/dens_taurus_vap/README.md

 ## Project dens_taurus_vap
 Density dependent HFB mean field code.
 Main usage and original repository in [project-taurus/taurus_vap](https://github.com/project-taurus/taurus_vap.git).
 This version extends it with the implementation of density-dependent functional based interactions.

+The matrix elements for the Hamiltonian interactions, suited for TAURUS reading format, can be (higly recomended) calculated using the [2B_MatrixElements](https://github.com/migueldelafuente1/2B_MatrixElements.git) suite.
 ## Contents

 1. [Features](#Features)